bmaurer/shelp/shelp-PROMPT.md

 shelp --compile shelp-PROMPT.md.

+Output a README.md file that explains how to build and use shelp (including instructions to bootstrap by running cat shelp-PROMPT.md | claude --model claude-opus-4-5 -p).
+This readme should be updated for major changes to shelp made with tweak or improve.

-Then output a brief description of how to use shelp that encourages the user to take next steps, start with basic examples that output commands to stdout, then build up to outputting files and finally to compilation.
+As the last step of this bootstrap, output a brief description of how to use shelp that encourages the user to take next steps.
+* Start with basic examples that output commands to stdout
+* Build up to outputting files
+* Finally cover compilation

 Make the examples engaging and realistic to show the value of shelp.

 Finally, encourage the user to use --install to install shelp.

 Keep in mind that you are outputting to a terminal.
 Keep output to less than 100 characters per line.
 You can't use markdown, but emoji will work.